There are two ways to think about dividend growth stocks.

 In 2019, Progressive adopted a new dividend policy that would see it pay a quarterly dividend of 10 cents a share, plus a variable dividend at the end of the year based on how its business performed while also factoring into the payout the future growth opportunities.

 Before 2019, it solely paid out an annual dividend based on its performance.
 However, if management and the board feel the company can gain market share, it will hold back the year-end dividend, investing the funds to grow the business.

 So, based on its current share price, the annual dividend of 40 cents per share yields just 0.3%.
 However, since the change, it has paid out a total of $10.24 in quarterly and year-end dividends.
-While it did not pay a year-end dividend in 2022, estimates are for the payout to triple over the next two years, which would make PGR one of the best dividend growth stocks.
+While it did not pay a year-end dividend in 2022, estimates are for the payout to jump nearly 40% the next two years, which would make PGR one of the best dividend growth stocks.